Dr. Falk Laser

 Falk has first-hand experience of European competition policy from his time in the Cabinet of the European Commissioner for Competition Margrethe Vestager.
 At the European Commission he dealt with state aid cases in sectors such as banking, energy and heavy industries.
 He also spent some time at the Chief Economist of the Dutch competition authority (ACM) where he investigated the impact of mergers in the telecommunications sector on consumer prices.
 During a research stay at the Max-Planck-Institute for Research on Collective Goods he conducted research on banking regulation.

 Falk presented his work at various international academic conferences such as the International Industrial Organization Conference (IIOC) in 2019 in Boston, the Annual Conference of the European Association for Research in Industrial Economics (EARIE) in 2019 in Barcelona, the Congress of the European Economic Association in 2020 and at annual conferences of Verein für Socialpolitik.
 Falk assisted teaching undergraduate courses in microeconomics and international economics and several seminars at TU Darmstadt.
-Falk published in the journal Open Economies Review.
+He also published in the journal Open Economies Review.